Br1tas/Br1tas/README.md

 # Hi 👋, I'm Britas
 ---
 ## 💫 About Me:
-- I'm a FiveM developer with about a year of experience creating custom scripts and managing servers.
+- I'm a FiveM developer with about two years of experience creating custom scripts and managing servers.
 I enjoy working on scalable solutions and finding creative ways to improve gameplay.
 Always open to remote projects or collaborations—feel free to reach out!
 ---
 ## 🛠️ Tech Stack:
 <p align="center">